Explore This Treatment Program

 What Will Happen at the First Visit?
 Which Doctors Will I See?

-We review your past medical care, especially genetic and cardiac testing, and current care plan.
+We review your local team of providers, past medical care, especially genetic and cardiac testing, and current medical and educational care plan.
 We address the questions that you think are most important.

 Each visit is personalized to meet your needs.
-All patients will meet with the “core providers” from genetics, cardiology, pulmonology and physical therapy.
+All patients will meet with the “core providers” from genetics, cardiology, pulmonology, physical therapy, and ENT.
 Most people see other specialists depending on their needs.
 Diagnostic testing will be planned, too.

 How Should I Prepare for the Visit?